Fill Out the Form and Send Us Your Presentation

 After submission, the presentation and any media will be tested and any issues will be addressed.
 Because of the very full schedule of lectures, there is limited time for this testing to be carried out and hence the necessity of the 4-working day advance submission.

-For Zoom lectures, your presentation will be loaded onto the PC in the classroom you are teaching, ready and open when you arrive to lecture; if you are teaching from home or other online location, your presentation will be loaded onto a computer at the technician's location, ready to be deployed by them if your sharing of the screen fails at any time during your presentation.
+If presenting in person, your presentation will be loaded onto the PC in the classroom you are teaching, ready and open when you arrive to lecture; if you are teaching from home or other online location, your presentation will be loaded onto a computer at the technician's location, ready to be deployed by them if your sharing of the screen fails or becomes unstable at any time during your presentation.

 The maximum size for any one file to be uploaded is one gigabyte (GB).
-This should be large enough for your powerpoints and any associated media, but if your files are larger, please call 416-978-8504 or send an email to: email@example.com, and we will send you a link to allow a larger file to be uploaded.
+This should be large enough for your powerpoints and any associated media, but if your files are larger, please send an email to: email@example.com, and we will send you a link to allow a larger file to be uploaded.

 Files accepted are:

 - text (.txt, .pdf, .doc, .docx))